Achieving Leadership In Volunteer Experiences (ALIVE)

-Hinman is a community filled with passionate students looking to participate in community service, and actively encourage each other.
-It has ambitious residents that become leaders in Hinman, the university, and the greater community.
-The opportunities offered to the residents of Hinman are endless and extremely valuable.
-Hinman College Council (HCC) provides many of these opportunities and experiences.
-This Council is a large, friendly, and supportive group for emerging leaders within the hall and overall college.
+Our community is filled with passionate students who encourage each other.
+Its residents frequently become leaders in Hinman, the university, and beyond.
+The Hinman College Council (HCC) provides a large, supportive group for emerging leaders within the hall and overall college.
 Students can run for positions of: President, Vice President of Public Affairs, Financial Vice President, Social Vice President, Academic Vice President, and Vice President of Service and Leadership.

 - Become actively engaged in community service and volunteer activities